mauloop/tiddlyserver-docker/README.md

 TIDDLYWIKI_EDITION_PATH=/mnt/ts/editions
 ```

 [^1]: At the time I am writing this README, latest Tiddlyserver release is `2.2` beta (released on dec '20), which in turns provides Tiddlywiki `5.2.1`, while latest is `5.2.7`.
-It is not guaranteed that newer TW5 releases work, since they are not certified by Tiddlyserver author (@Arlen22).
+It is not guaranteed that newer TW5 releases work, since they are not certified by Tiddlyserver author.
 Otherwise there is no reason they should not.
 I ran TW `5.2.7` on TS `2.2 beta` and it looked like everything was ok.
-In any case you can force a specific TW5 release changing the Dockerfile line `RUN npm install tiddlywiki -g` to `RUN npm install tiddlywiki@5.2.5 -g` (if 5.2.5 i the TW5 release you would like), then rebuild the container.
+In any case you can force a specific TW5 release changing the Dockerfile line `RUN npm install tiddlywiki -g` to `RUN npm install tiddlywiki@5.2.5 -g` (if 5.2.5 is the TW5 release you would like), then rebuild the container.